haydenpog/freewebguisource/readme.md

 # Skidable Webgui Based Off Minecraft Webgui Cheats.

-*WARNING YOU MUST HAVE ATLEAST BASIC PYTHON / C# KNOWLEDGE TO USE THIS PROJECT*
+*WARNING YOU MUST HAVE ATLEAST BASIC PYTHON / C# KNOWLEDGE TO EFFECTIVELY USE THIS PROJECT*

 This webgui client comes with:
 ```